RiinSeresuto/that-kind-of-awesome-portfolio/src/content/projects/001-test-paper-generator.md

 publishDate: 2024-07-07
 ---

-this is my project that is part of my thesis back in my college days. it is a simple test paper generator wherein it utilized the fisher-yates shuffle algorithm to create a set of unique test questions.
+This is an output application system I have built alongside with my thesis for my bachelor degree back in 2023.
+It is a simple test paper generator that utilized Next.js framework and IndexedBD for data storage.

+This project is built as a response to a teachers request for a test bank that will help them generate a several set of test papers imediately.

+The user must first build their test bank by inputing several test items, filing up important fields such as chapter number, type, and specification.
+One there are enough test items, the user can now generate test papers based on their provided specifications, number of items, and chapters.
+The applications then will fetch the data shuffles it and map it in a dowloadable pdf file.